The Art of Murder

-The Art of Murder is a 1999 American-Canadian thriller television film that first aired on the network television on December 14, 1999.
+The Art of Murder is a 1999 American-Canadian thriller television film that first aired on network television on December 14, 1999.
 It stars Michael Moriarty, Joanna Pacula, Boyd Kestner and Peter Onorati.

 Plot

-Elizabeth Sheridan (Joanna Pacula), a painter, is married to Cole (Michael Moriarty), who runs a yacht-building company.
-When Cole becomes abusive, Elizabeth begins an affair with Tony Blanchard (Boyd Kestner), the firm's top designer.
-When a blackmailer (Peter Onorati) produces incriminating pictures of her and Tony, she and Tony agree to pay, but when murder gets added to the mix, she becomes the obvious suspect.
+Elizabeth Sheridan, a painter, is married to Cole, who runs a yacht-building company.
+When Cole becomes abusive, Elizabeth begins an affair with Tony Blanchard, the firm's top designer.
+When a blackmailer produces incriminating pictures of her and Tony, she and Tony agree to pay, but when murder gets added to the mix, she becomes the obvious suspect.